MicrosoftDocs/learn/learn-pr/azure/create-voice-activated-webxr-app-with-babylonjs/includes/5-exercise-call-speech-to-text-api.md

 ## Import dependencies

-The next thing that you might have noticed is that the source files in this repository have the *.ts* extension, which means that the files are written in TypeScript instead of Javascript.
-While TypeScript and JavaScript are very similar in nature, TypeScript requires types to be clear for every variable and function parameters.
+The next thing that you might have noticed is that the source files in this repository have the *.ts* extension, which means that the files are written in TypeScript instead of JavaScript.
+While TypeScript and JavaScript are similar in nature, TypeScript requires types to be clearly defined for function parameters.

-As a result, you'll need to import every class that is used in a variable or a function parameter:
+As a result, you'll need to import every class that will be used in a variable or a function parameter:

 1. Navigate to **src/index.ts** in your VSCode window.
 1. Add this import statement at the top of the file: